 If you’re an athlete, use this list of attributes to self-assess where you are and what might be holding you back

-And if you’re an athlete who needs some direction, motivation, and accountability to reach your full potential then you should consider checking out our premium programs.
+And if you’re an athlete who needs some direction, motivation, and accountability to reach your full potential and crush all of your fitness goals then you should consider checking out our premium programs.